reichow-lab/subunit_enrichment/README.md

     type: particle.pick_stats
 version: v4.4.1
 ```
-Step # 7: Change metadata file from the old .cs file to the enrich .cs file and the num_items (number of particles 12345 in this example)
+Step # 7: Change metadata file from the old .cs file to the enriched .cs file and the num_items (number of particles 12345 in this example)
 ```
 created: xxxx-xx-xx xx:xx:xx.xxxxxx
 group: